gotchoices/appeus/STATUS.md

 # STATUS

 This document tracks the vision, options, and plan for Appeus—a design-to-app workflow that converts user stories into a running React Native app with live navigation and mockable data.
-It consolidates our current answers and outlines multiple viable paths, tools, and next steps.
+As the Appeus toolkit matures, reference docs under `appeus/reference/` supersede this STATUS; consider this file transitional.

 ## Vision
 Design and execution happen on the same surface.
 Stories expand into scenarios which immediately render as live React Native screens (device or simulator).
 Deep links from web scenario pages open the app into the exact screen and variant under review.
 An optional in-app overlay guides walkthroughs and captures feedback.
 When design is done, the app is materially done.